 The list is based on my own opinions and experiences.
-I encourage you consider it a first step in doing your own research and discovery.
+I encourage you to consider it a first step in doing your own research and discovery.
 And, as always, make sure you check out the manufacturer websites for the latest info on their guitars.

 Some of the guitars above may seem a little expensive.
 They come in at prices I am comfortable paying for a new guitar, but I have been playing for over three decades.
-I can justify it, and as a serious beginner you can too.
+I can justify it, and as a serious beginner, you can too.

 You intend to play guitar for the rest of your life, and you need an instrument that will be right there alongside you the whole time.
-And, realize that the very best acoustic guitars can cost thousands of dollars, so these are still on the low end of the price range.
+And realize that the very best acoustic guitars can cost thousands of dollars, so these are still on the low end of the price range.

 However, if decide to look at acoustic guitars in the $300 range you can still grab a very good guitar.
 You may need to upgrade eventually, but it will get you started off right.

 You’ll notice several styles of guitars listed in this article.